MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1767-Accounting-Requirements-RUS-Electric-Borrowers/subpart-B-Uniform-System-Accounts/section-1767.41.md

 To provide consistency in reporting among all RUS borrowers, any gain or loss that is recognized for financial statement purposes should be reported in accordance with the provisions of General Instruction No. 17 of this part.
 Therefore, the gain or loss should be amortized (for reporting purposes) in equal monthly amounts over the remaining life of the original debt issue or the remaining life of the new issue.
 The gain or loss may be reported in the current period only in those instances in which it is immaterial to the financial statements.

-The RUS Form 7, Financial and Statistical Report, and the RUS Form 12, Operating Report - Financial, must, however, reflect the actual amounts recorded in the books and records of the borrower.
+The RUS Form 7, Financial and Statistical Report, and the RUS Form 12, Operating Report—Financial, must, however, reflect the actual amounts recorded in the books and records of the borrower.

 623 Satellite or Cable Television Services